 One thing’s for sure: The show’s makers have little excuse for the content we see and the language we hear.

 We see far more blood than oil aboard the Kinloch Bravo—sometimes splashing against walls, sometimes squirting from open wounds.
 And the language can be as extreme as a North Sea storm, blustering with f- and s-words.
-There’s even a touch of romance on the rig: Two main characters share more than deck space with each other, and one lesbian worker longs to reunite with her wife back home.
+There’s even a touch of romance on the rig: Two main characters share more than deck space with each other, a gay couple emerges into the plot, and one lesbian worker longs to reunite with her wife back home.

 Episode Reviews